It’s a snow day in upstate NY; I’m still I my jammies.

 My door is unlocked and open.
 I have my coffee, and the quiet.
 Too much quiet.
 I listen to the clock as I type lessons for the day; the day that can’t begin until that metal door is open and I hear the running feet.
 “Walk, walk, walk!”
 They race to the cafeteria, no hat to take off, and no mittens to tuck in their coat sleeve.
 The hot breakfast disappears as they begin to melt into familiar faces.

 The morning bell breaks the silence of the empty classroom.
 I greet them at our door.
 The welcoming, wooden door.
 The door that never shuts.
 Minds open.
 Backpacks unzip.
 There are no brown lunch bags to unpack.
-No hand-written notes from home, tucked inside a superhero lunchbox.
+No hand-written notes tucked inside a superhero lunchbox from home.
 No sandwiches with crust cut off.
 No sandwiches.
 Their next hot meal is ordered.
-Attendance is taken.